AliMD/docs/app/3.0/docs/upgrade.md

 The Polymer modulizer tool automates most of the changes you need to make to upgrade a project from 2.x to 3.x.

-Polymer modulizer is still in pre-release, but has been fairly well-tested converting the Polymer library and elements.
+Polymer modulizer is still in pre-release but has been fairly well-tested converting the Polymer library and elements.
 See the [README](https://github.com/Polymer/polymer-modulizer/blob/master/README.md) for the latest updates.

 **Start with a clean repo.** Before upgrading an element, make sure that any changes in your repo are committed, so you don't lose any previous changes, and can roll back to a previous state if you run into trouble.
 {.alert .alert-info}